 - Attained-age rated

-C: Call a broker
+3. Call a broker

 Still feeling a bit confused?

-Then don’t be afraid to pick up the phone and call an insurance broker for help.
+Don’t be afraid to pick up the phone and call an insurance broker for help.
 By law, brokers can’t tack on a commission to the price of a policy, which means you’ll pay the same premium regardless of whether you buy through an agent or direct from a company.

 A good agent can help you walk through the various plans and pinpoint which one best suits your lifestyle.
 However, look for an independent broker who works with a variety of companies rather than someone associated with a specific insurer.

-D: Don’t delay
+4. Don’t delay

 When you turn 65, you have an initial enrollment period of seven months that includes three months before your birthday, your birthday month and the three months that follow.
-If you’re enrolling in original Medicare (versus Medicare Advantage), this is when you want to get your Medicare supplement policy.
+If you’re enrolling in Original Medicare (versus Medicare Advantage), this is when you want to get your Medicare supplement policy.

-Once that initial period ends, you can still buy a Medicare supplement, but the door opens for insurers to start asking all sorts of questions about your health status.
-Then you could end up paying significantly more for your coverage, or you may be barred from buying certain plans.
+Once that initial period ends, you can still buy a Medicare supplement plan, but the door opens for insurers to start asking all sorts of questions about your health status.
+Then, you could end up paying significantly more for your coverage, or you may be barred from buying certain plans.